i05nagai/memorandum/language/english_speaking.md

         * We'd like to have gone away, but we were too busy at home
 * puberty
     * Fourteen is a fairly normal age for a girl to reach puberty
+* pube
+    * one of the short, curly hairs that grow around the sexual organs after puberty
+* adolescent
+    * a young person who is developing into an adult
 * preposition + ing
     * Are you interested in working for us?
     * I'm not good at learning langugages.